ICD-11 code : 6A61;

 one or more hypomanic episodes and at least one depressive episode.
 A hypomanic episode

-and excessive psychomotor activation or increased energy, accompanied by other characteristic
+experience of increased energy, accompanied by other characteristic symptoms such

-days.
-The symptoms represent a change from the individual's typical behavior and are
+represent a change from the individual's typical mood, energy level, and behavior

-not severe enough to cause marked impairment in functioning.
-A depressive episode
+but are not severe enough to cause marked impairment in functioning.
+A depressive

-is characterized by a period of almost daily depressed mood or diminished interest
+episode is characterised by a period of depressed mood or diminished interest in activities

 ICD-11 "other" category code : 6A61.Y;